Role of Nottingham effect in the heat transfer in extreme near-field regime: Abstract

 \section{Abstract}

 We analyze the heat transfer between two metals separated by a vacuum gap in the extreme near-field regime.
-In this cross-over regime between conduction and radiation heat exchanges are mediated by photon, phonon and electron tunneling.
+In this cross-over regime between conduction and radiation, heat exchanges are mediated by photon, phonon and electron tunneling.
 We quantify the relative contribution of these carriers with respect to both the separation distance between the two bodies and the applied bias voltage.
-In presence of a weak bias ($V_{\rm b}<100$~mV), electrons and phonons can contribute equally to the heat transfer near contact, while the contribution of photons becomes negligible.
+In the presence of a weak bias ($V_{\rm b}<100$~mV), electrons and phonons can contribute equally to the heat transfer near contact, while the contribution of photons becomes negligible.
 On the other hand, for larger bias voltages, electrons play a dominant role.
-Moreover, we demonstrate that depending on the sign of this bias, electrons can either heat up the cold body or pump heat from it by Nottingham effect.
-Our results emphasize some inconsistencies in recent experimental results about heat exchanges in extreme near-field regime and it sets a roadmap for future experiments.
+Moreover, we demonstrate that depending on the magnitude of this bias, electrons can either cool down or heat up the hot body by the Nottingham effect.
+Our results emphasize some inconsistencies in recent experimental results about heat exchanges in the extreme near-field regime and set a road map for future experiments.